Are you ready for some football … food?! Participate in all the fun football festivities with these vegan game-day appetizers and treats.

 Jalapeños dipped in breadcrumbs, filled with vegan cream cheese, and baked—there’s nothing but vegan divinity in this recipe, courtesy of Vegan Richa.

-My Darling Vegan adds a wasabi “kick” to your football game with these crunchy potato chips.
+Add a wasabi “kick” to your football game with these crunchy potato chips.
 Plus, your friends will be impressed that you made potato chips from scratch!

 You’ve never had a pretzel like this—you’re three ingredients away from vegan snack heaven.